-The better your fast twitch muscles are up-taking oxygen, the more endurance your muscles will have when you use them explosively.
+The better your fast twitch muscles are at uptaking oxygen, the more endurance your muscles will have when you use them explosively.
 This increases your explosive endurance.

 How Plyometrics Work

 Plyometrics work by forcing your muscle fibers to stretch thus giving the ‘rebound’ contraction of the fiber more force.
-You can preform plyometrics aerobically but done correctly utilizing your fast twitch muscle fibers.
+You can perform plyometrics aerobically but done correctly utilizing your fast twitch muscle fibers.